Best Poker Tools & Software in 2026: Solvers, HUDs, Trackers & More

 Whether you’re reviewing hands, studying ranges, or comparing how different board textures interact with your opponent’s range, equity calculators give you objective, data-driven insight into every decision.

-While most modern studies use special computer programs, equity calculators are still very important, especially for people who are just starting out.
+While most modern studies use special computer programs, equity calculators are still essential, especially for people who are just starting out.
 They’re quick, easy to use, and great for getting to know how to work out the odds of winning.

 What Equity Calculators Do: